 }]

-The event type allowlist is easy to overlook but important.
-Without it, a compromised sender could inject arbitrary event types that your downstream Switch node routes to unexpected branches.
+The event type allowlist is easy to skip and easy to regret.
+Without it, a compromised sender can inject arbitrary event types that the downstream Switch node routes into branches you didn't expect.

 Use a key-value store (Redis, Upstash, or Supabase) to track processed event IDs with a TTL: